Characters: Team Fortress 2 Support

 , which led to an Escalating War

 between the two characters.
 Uses a sniper rifle, an SMG, and a kukri.
-Meet the Sniper!
+The Sniper's official TF2 Wiki page

 The Sniper provides examples of: